hughjonesd/trading-genetics/AER referee reports.md

 result in a match to a higher genotype value spouse.
 So I think the paper needs clarification on what the value added of the empirical exercise is?

+> Need to focus on the implications a bit more I tink, maybe in the last para of the intro: not just "what's new" but also why this has large implications for e.g. transmission of inequality.
+But we've tried that already....

 Formal Model.
 I appreciate the attempt to model a process - social-genetic assortative mating (SGAM) – that combines genetic and social transmission of social attributes.
 However, the model as described seems to assume direct